Russia frees captive medic who filmed Mariupol's horror | Entertainment

 - Estonia

-A celebrated Ukrainian medic whose footage was smuggled out of the besieged city of Mariupol by an Associated Press team has been freed by Russian forces, three months after she was taken captive on the streets of the city.
+A celebrated Ukrainian medic whose footage was smuggled out of the besieged city of Mariupol was freed by Russian forces on Friday, three months after she was taken captive on the streets of the city.
 Yuliia Paievska is known in Ukraine as Taira, a nickname she chose in the World of Warcraft video game.
 Using a body camera, she recorded 256 gigabytes of her team's efforts over two weeks to save the wounded, including both Russian and Ukrainian soldiers.

 She transferred the clips to an Associated Press team, the last international journalists in the Ukrainian city of Mariupol, one of whom fled with it embedded in a tampon on March 15.
 Taira and a colleague were taken prisoner by Russian forces on March 16, the same day a Russian airstrike hit a theater in the city center, killing around 600 people, according to an Associated Press investigation.